History of NATO in Timeline

 1990: Operation Anchor Guard

-In 1990, Operation Anchor Guard was prompted by the Iraqi invasion of Kuwait, where Airborne early warning aircraft were sent to provide coverage of southeastern Turkey.
+Following the end of the Cold War, the first operations, Anchor Guard in 1990, were prompted by the Iraqi invasion of Kuwait.
+Airborne early warning aircraft were sent to provide coverage of southeastern Turkey.

 1990: Political Dialogue with Japan Begins

-In 1990, political dialogue with Japan began, marking the start of increased contact with countries outside of NATO's formal cooperation initiatives.
+In 1990, political dialogue with Japan began, initiating increased contact between NATO and countries outside its cooperation initiatives.

 In 1990, with the reunification of Germany, the territory of the former East Germany was added to NATO.